-Historic England did not wish to comment on the proposal.
+Historic England raised no concerns with the proposals.
 Whilst this cannot be interpreted as support for the proposal, it is felt that their lack of concern is due to confidence in the Council's in-house Conservation advice and the modest nature of the proposal.